A social and truly collegiate experience

 The College provides formal, waiter-service dinners known as Formal Halls which take place in the Dining Hall, usually on Tuesdays and Fridays from 7pm, during term time.

 These formal dining events are a tradition common in the collegiate universities of Cambridge and Oxford and provide the opportunity to dress up, meet up with friends or strike up a conversation with a student or senior member who can share an insight into their field or research.
-Formal Hall is a social and truly collegiate experience.
 It is a particular feature of Hughes Hall that we have no high table, instead the President and Fellows value the chance to sit with students and their guests.

 Payment and booking

-Please go to the UPay site to top-up your credit or make a Formal Hall booking.
-(NB. in Upay, you may need to click the menu button – top right, horizontal lines logo – before seeing ‘Top-Up’ or ‘Events’.)
-If you have any issues with this service, please contact the Finance Department.
-Please note that you’ll need to have enough meal credit before you book; your booking applies to you and cannot be transferred; and tickets may not be re-sold for profit or on a commercial basis.
+Please note that you will need to have enough meal credit before you book; your booking applies to you and cannot be transferred; and tickets may not be re-sold for profit or on a commercial basis.

 Formal Hall is a communal College event open to members of Hughes Hall and their personal guests only.
 This means that guests will only be able to attend if they are with the College member who is hosting them; if you cannot attend, you cannot send your guests without you.
 In some cases, if you are unable to attend, the Conference Office may be able to reassign your ticket.
 However, this must be requested no later than 14.30 the day before the event.
 If you think you cannot attend a Formal Hall you have booked, please contact the Conference Office and inquire about transferring it: firstname.lastname@example.org.